FullStacksDev/angular-and-firebase-template/ARCHITECTURE.md

 | :-- |
 | We use Angular's PWA capabilities, mainly the [service worker support](https://angular.dev/ecosystem/service-workers), and provide a basic PWA set-up out of the box, with a manifest, caching, icons and a simple in-app update notification.<br><br>Once the app is loaded on a user's device (via the web browser, or from the home screen / app launcher) any new updates are downloaded behind the scenes and the user is informed when there's an update. |

-The core of a PWA config is the [`manifest.webmanifest`](./app/src/manifest.webmanifest) file, which defines the app's name, icons, colors, etc. This is used by the browser to provide a more "app-like" experience when the user adds the app to their home screen / app launcher (depending on device capabilities). **You'll need to customize this file to specify your app's name and branding.**
+The core of a PWA config is the [`manifest.webmanifest`](./app/src/manifest.webmanifest) file, which defines the app's name, icons, colors, etc. This is used by the browser to provide a more "app-like" experience when the user adds the app to their home screen / app launcher (depending on device capabilities).
+This file follows the regular [PWA manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) spec. **You'll need to customize this file to specify your app's name and branding.**

-For the Angular service worker, the [`app/ngsw-config.json`](./app/ngsw-config.json) file is the main configuration, determining how to cache assets, handle updates, etc.
+For the Angular service worker, the [`app/ngsw-config.json`](./app/ngsw-config.json) file is the main configuration, determining how to cache assets, handle updates, etc ([docs](https://angular.io/guide/service-worker-config)).

 The [`app/src/app/app.component.ts`](./app/src/app/app.component.ts) file contains the logic for the in-app update notification, which checks for updates to the app and prompts the user to reload when a new version is available.